adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 Under **Article 34** Parliament may by law indemnify any person for anything done in contravention of fundamental rights for maintenance of order during the operation of martial law.

 **Article 35** lays down that the power to make laws to give effect to certain specified fundamental rights shall vest only in the Union parliament and not in state legislatures.

+## Directive principles

+Inspired by the Irish constitution and principles of the welfare state the Directive Principles of State policy are included in Part IV of the constitution.
+It can be considered a non-legal right of the community.
+Article 37 declares that the Directive Principles are "fundamental in the governance of the country" and that "it shall be the duty of the state to apply these principles in making laws."
+But DPSP is non-binding.
+It is added to achieve the ideal of a democratic welfare state and to bring about social and economic revolutions.
+It is to create a just social order with inequalities and inequities removed.

+Even the fundamental rights may be amended by Parliament to implement the Directives and such legislation may be held valid if it is not violating any basic features of the constitution.

+**Dr B. R. Ambedkar** said: ***"It is the intention of the assembly that in future both the legislature and the executive should not merely pay lip service to these principles enacted in this part, but that they should be made the basis of all executive and legislative action that may be taken hereafter in the matter of the governance of the country."***

+**Justice K. S. Hedge** said: ***"The purpose of the fundamental rights is to create an egalitarian society, to free all citizens from coercion or restriction by society and to make liberty available to all.
+The purpose of the Directive Principles is to fix certain social and economic goals for immediate attainment by bringing about a non-violent social revolution the constitution seeks to fulfil the basic needs of the common man and to change the structure of our society.
+It aims at making the Indian masses free in the positive sense."***

+**Article 38** which is the core of the DPSP lays down that the state shall strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice, social, economic and political, shall inform all the institutions of national life.

+**Article 39** directs the State to follow certain principles of policy to ensure social and economic justice.
+It covers the right to livelihood, the distribution of resources, the prevention of concentration of wealth, equal pay for equal work, the protection of workers and children, and the development of children.

+**Article 40** compels the State to take appropriate measures for establishing Village Panchayats and bestowing them with authority for functioning as units of self-government.
+The State shall take steps to organise village panchayats and endow them with such powers and authority as may be necessary to enable them to function as units of self-government.

+**Article 41** demands that the State shall, within the limits of its economic capacity and development, make effective provision for securing the right to work, to education and to public assistance in cases of unemployment, old age, sickness and disablement, and in other cases of undeserved want.

+**Articles 42 and 43** provide for endeavouring to secure workers of a living wage, humane conditions of work, maternity relief, a decent standard of life and full enjoyment of leisure and social and cultural opportunities.

+**Article 44** of the Indian Constitution defines a Uniform Civil Code (UCC).
+It says, "The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India."
+A UCC means that all sections of the society irrespective of their religion shall be treated equally according to a national civil code, which shall apply to all uniformly.
+It covers areas like marriage, divorce, maintenance, inheritance, adoption and succession of the property.
+The debate for a UCC dates back to the colonial period in India.
+While criminal laws were codified and became common for the whole country, personal laws continued to be governed by separate codes for different communities.
+The proponents of UCC argue that it will promote national integration, gender justice, equality and dignity of women.
+The opponents of UCC contend that it will violate the fundamental right to freedom of religion and infringe upon the cultural diversity of India.
+In S. R. Bommai vs Union of India of 1994, SC upheld the legislative power of parliament to reform personal laws and urged the government to enact a uniform civil code to promote national integration.

+The original Article 45 made a fundamental right and was inserted as Article 21A under the Constitution (Eighty-Sixth Amendment) Act, 2002.
+The amended **Article 45** now states that "The State shall endeavour to provide early childhood care and education for all children until they complete the age of six years."

+**Article 46** of the Indian Constitution is particularly aimed at the educational and economic interests of the weaker sections of society.
+These include Scheduled Castes, Scheduled Tribes, and Other Backward Classes.
+The article states that it is the responsibility of the State to prioritize and promote the upliftment of these sections of society in the context of education and economic interests.
+The article also mandates the State to protect them from social injustice and all forms of exploitation.

+**Article 47** provides that the State will regard the raising of the level of nutrition and the standard of living of its people and the improvement of public health as among its primary duties and, in particular, the State will endeavour to bring about prohibition of the consumption except for medicinal purposes of intoxicating drinks and drugs which are injurious to health.

+**Article 48** provides that the State will endeavour to organise agriculture and animal husbandry on modern and scientific lines and will, in particular, take steps for preserving and improving the breeds, and prohibiting the slaughter, of cows and calves and other milch and draught cattle.

+**Article 48A** provides that the State shall endeavour to protect and improve the environment and safeguard the forests and wildlife of the country.
+The article was inserted by the Constitution (Forty-second Amendment) Act, 1976.
+It reflects the growing awareness and concern for environmental issues in India and the world.
+It also reflects the Gandhian principle of harmonious co-existence with nature.

+**Article 49** of the Indian Constitution imposes a duty on the State to enact laws and take measures to safeguard the monuments and places and objects of national importance from any kind of damage or harm.
+It also implies a duty for the citizens to respect and cooperate with the State in achieving these objectives.

+**Article 50** of the Indian Constitution imposes a duty on the State to enact laws and take measures to separate the judiciary from the executive in the public services of the State.
+It reflects the democratic and liberal values of the Indian Constitution.
+In Keshavananda Bharati v.
+State of Kerala (1973) the Supreme Court held that Article 50 was a part of the basic structure of the Constitution and could not be amended or abrogated by Parliament.

+**Article 51** of the Indian Constitution imposes a duty on the State to enact laws and take measures to promote international peace and security.
+This includes respecting the sovereignty and territorial integrity of other countries, avoiding aggression and violence, supporting disarmament and non-proliferation, etc. The article also imposes a duty on the State to maintain just and honourable relations between nations.
+International treaties do not automatically become part of the national law, it has to be incorporated by legislation by the Union under Article 253.
+When it comes to conflicting terms, national law overrides international law.

+The emphasis in the entire scheme of the constitution under the heading of the preamble, the Fundamental rights and the DPSP are on building an egalitarian society and on the concept of socio-economic justice.
+Fundamental rights and DPSP complement and supplement each other.
+If Fundamental rights represent the don'ts of the government, DPSP represents the dos.
+Fundamental rights are static and it tries to preserve the current settlements.
+But DPSP is dynamic and it tries to change this in order to achieve the objective of an egalitarian society.
+So some Fundamental rights have to undergo restriction in order to attain the objectives of DPSP.